Celestine Donkor's Husband Accuses Security Officers of Raiding Their House Without Warrant

 Celestine Donkor's husband narrates raid on house

-Following his Facebook post, Kofi Donkor spoke to GhanaWeb, indicating that the incident occurred on April 22, 2026, while he was away in a meeting.
+Following his Facebook post, Kofi Donkor spoke to GhanaWeb, indicating that the incident occurred on April 22, 2026, while he was away at a meeting.

-He stated that, at approximately 12:57 PM, his CCTV system sent him notifications alerting him to activity on the compound.
+He stated that, at approximately 12:57 pm, his CCTV system sent him notifications alerting him to activity in the compound.

 "I opened, and I saw about four men in uniform on the compound.
 I knew very well that there was nobody in the house.
 I got concerned," he said.

-Using a CCTV console on the compound, Donkor was able to communicate with the men.
+Using a CCTV console on the compound, Celestine Donkor's husband was able to communicate with the men.
 When he asked for identification, one of the officers identified himself as being from Weija Immigration but refused to give his name.

 The officer claimed they had visited the property two months prior and had returned to follow up on Nigerian nationals allegedly living there and suspected of cyber fraud.